hashicorp/terraform-provider-hcp/docs/data-sources/waypoint_action.md

 <a id="nestedatt--request--agent"></a>
 ### Nested Schema for `request.agent`

-Required:

-- `group` (String) The name of the group that the operation is in.
-- `operation_id` (String) The identifying name of the operation in the agent config file.

-Optional:
+Read-Only:

 - `action_run_id` (String) An optional action run id.
 If specified the agent will interact with the actions subsystem.
 - `body` (String) Arguments to the operation, specified as JSON.
+- `group` (String) The name of the group that the operation is in.
+- `operation_id` (String) The identifying name of the operation in the agent config file.

 <a id="nestedatt--request--custom"></a>